18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 this new way, we’ve observed a number of antipatterns that hinder the success of agile contracts (an antipattern is “... a common response to a recurring problem that is usually ineffective and risks being highly counterproductive”).

-Let’s look at with how agencies can problematically describe their requirements trying to be agile.
+Let’s look at how agencies can problematically describe their requirements trying to be agile.

 ## Antipattern: Laundry lists of user stories